Narrative Medicine

-Narrative Medicine: The Story, Health, & Healing Initiative
+The Story, Health, & Healing Initiative in Narrative Medicine

-Narrative Medicine: The Story, Health, & Healing Initiative brings together faculty, students, health care professionals, scholars, writers, and artists at Wake Forest University and the broader community to critically examine, teach, and reflect on the principles and practice of Narrative Medicine, the international, clinical and academic movement that recognizes the vital role that story plays in health care.
+The Story, Health, & Healing Initiative in Narrative Medicine brings together faculty, students, health care professionals, scholars, writers, and artists at Wake Forest University and the broader community to critically examine, teach, and reflect on the principles and practice of Narrative Medicine, the international, clinical and academic movement that recognizes the vital role that story plays in health care.

 Our mission is to create opportunities for faculty, providers, and students across health care and related professions to interact and to explore the integration of narrative into health education and practice through a series of core, cross-campus programs.